-Everything starts from 'there is no'.
+Everything starts from 'there is no, il n'y a pas'.
 But not simply from an 'there is no consistency', proper to contradiction (first stage) nor from a 'there is no completeness' proper to incompleteness (second stage), nor again 'there is no demonstration' proper to the undemonstrable (third stage).

 The undecidable 'there is no' is not reduced to any determinate logic.
 Consequently, it is not deniable.
 Not that it is a matter here of an incontestable affirmation.
-Every said, every understood is deniable, even if it is a matter of a fact avowed and recognised by everyone.
+Every said, every heard is deniable, even if it is a matter of a fact avowed and recognised by everyone.
 What is not deniable, is necessarily what cannot be put in the form of a statement; it is a matter of the absence always forgotten and always underlying every said.
 Absence - the empty place of 'there is no' - cannot be a negation; it is not reducible either to contradiction, or to incompleteness, or to undemonstrability.
-It is no more in consistency, completeness or demonstration.
+Nor is it in consistency, completeness or demonstration.